vnali/craft-telegram-bridge-docs/README.md

 # Telegram Bridge plugin for Craft CMS
 This Craft CMS plugin helps you to integrate Craft CMS with Telegram.

-This plugin is in the development phase.
+> [!CAUTION]
+> This plugin is minimally maintained.
+It does not appear to be actively used in production and is unlikely to receive updates for Craft 6.

 ## License & Pricing
 This is going to be a commercial plugin available through the [Craft plugin store](https://plugins.craftcms.com/developer/vnali).